New breweries planned for Georgia | 2017 Edition

 Grizzly Brewing Co. | Acworth, GA

-Grizzly was on last year’s list but as of this year there haven’t been any updates from them since mid-2016.
+Grizzly was on last year’s list but there haven’t been any updates from them since mid-2016.
 We’ve reached out to them for an update but have not received a response.

 Kudzu Brewing Co. | Athens, GA